The-OpenROAD-Project/OpenLane/regression_results/README.md

     python3 run_designs.py --threads 4 spm xtea PPU APU
     ```

-    You can run the defualt test set consisting of all designs under [./designs](../designs/) through running the following command along with any of the flags:
+    You can run the default test set consisting of all designs under [./designs](../designs/) through running the following command along with any of the flags:

     ```bash
     python3 run_design.py --defaultTestSet